AdaCore/spark2014/lrm/source/introduction.rst

 document describes the language features of |SPARK|, that either restrict or extend those of Ada 2012.

-This introduction will mention the design goals of |SPARK|.
+.. todo:: This introduction will mention the design goals of |SPARK|.

 Language Subset
 ---------------